 (E) The cogito proposition "I think, therefore I am" is an advertising slogan of Descartes philosophy.
-And the world description is composed of Descartes problem (i.e., "mind-matter problem" and "mind-body problem").
+And the world description is composed of Descartes problem (i.e., "mind-body problem" and "subjectivity problem").

 Descartes might think as follows.

 (F) The theory of Ideas has expired expiration date.
 Thus, in order to refresh philosophy, a new model-change (or, a new wrapping paper) is needed such that by rewriting of the signboard, philosophy can be revived.